Genetic Testing in the Hands of the Consumer - The Genomics Revolution

 Parents may choose to include their children in DNA assessment to trace family patterns; however, the ethical implications for unconsenting minors who have a ‘right-not-to-know’ is unwavering.
 Should an unexpected harmful mutation be identified, that child must bear that knowledge, which could affect not only their risk of a disease but also the possibility that their own children could inherit the faulty gene.
 Such considerations also extend to untested family members, such as siblings, who do not wish to obtain such information.
 This raises the ethical complication of whether a doctor has a clinical responsibility to inform that person or not.

-Being in possession of our genetic information could have legal ramifications relating to the provision of genetic information to health insurers.
+Being in possession of genetic information could have legal ramifications relating to the provision of genetic information to health insurers (NHMRC 2014).
 The potential for misappropriation of this data to discriminate against an individual is a genuine concern.

-Despite remarkable technological advances in our ability to examine our genes close-up, we are much further behind in regulating the use of this information and defusing the ethical minefield that self genomic testing introduces (National Health and Medical Research Council 2014).
+Despite remarkable technological advances in our ability to examine our genes close-up, we are much further behind in regulating the use of this information and defusing the ethical minefield that self genomic testing introduces (NHMRC 2014).
 The medical and economic benefits of harnessing big genomic data are plain to see and will certainly be the future in the fight against disease.
 The conversation as to how an individual’s data is utilised for the good and how they are supported and protected is paramount.